hashbangcode/drupal-storybook-talk/src/slides.md

 ## SDC - *.component.yml

+- `slots` are for printing content and othe SDCs.
-- `slots` are much simpler to define.
+- They are much simpler to define.

 ```yml
 slots: